This survey is now closed.

 Our latest workforce census also reports evidence that many full time consultant contracts are not meeting the BMA standard of 2.5 SPAs (supporting professional activities), reducing the time available for conducting research.

-To support our members in maintaining and increasing research capacity, we hope to find out whether there have been any changes in child health research since our 2015 Participation in Child Health Research survey:
+To support our members in maintaining and increasing research capacity, we hope to find out whether there have been any changes in child health research since our 2015 survey in:

 - the level of paediatricians’ involvement in research